River, Lake, Backcountry

 Their fins are made of an array of spines and rays which they use to slash at predators or anglers.
 However, they can be mistaken for their brown cousin.
 But the main difference between a Brown Bullhead and a Black Bullhead depends on the number of spines and rays.
 While Brown Bullheads have around 21-24 soft rays, Black Bullheads an average of 17-21 but they have fewer “teeth” along their pectoral fins, unlike their brown cousin.
 Black Bullheads, as their name states, are predominantly black on their top side but their belly is somewhat a yellowish-white color.

 Black Bullheads are significantly smaller than their Channel Catfish kin.
-Their average length is around 8-14 inches and weigh at around 1-2 lbs.
+Their average length is around 8-14 inches and weigh 1-2 lbs.

 Attracting a Black Bullhead takes a bit of patience.
 In the day time, they usually tuck themselves away under piers or the shady areas of shores.
 A lot of people say that fishing for a Black Bullhead can be as simple as dunking a worm or even a raw chicken liver into the water and waiting for them to snap.